 The short films have been commissioned especially for the band’s forthcoming album Dreams Take Flight, a set of 8 songs whose themes are concerned with walls and mask’s, constraints and freedoms, gestures and germs, furthermore crowded isolation and crowded behaviour, personal ghosts and private acts, the art of living with love in these dark precarious times, through art, magic music and light.

-The exhibition will run nightly from the 24th to 27th of February.
+The on-line only exhibition will run nightly at 8PM from WEDNESDAY 24th to SATURDAY 27th of February.

 We will be showing two new video films a night with a performance that corresponds or is inspired by that evening’s films.

 1. THIS IS THE FESTIVAL SCENE – Alexandra Lort Philips

 2. TAKE A LEAP INTO THE GREAT UNKNOWN – Jonny Mugwump

 3. THAT MAGIC THING – Inga Tillere

 4. WHEN LOVE IS NOT ENOUGH – Gil De Ray

 5. ON SET ROMANCE – Tam Dean Burn